Index type invariants for twisted signature complexes and homotopy invariance: Abstract

 \section{Abstract}

 For a closed, oriented, odd dimensional manifold $X$, we define the rho invariant $\rho(X,\E,H)$ for the twisted odd signature operator valued in a flat hermitian vector bundle $\E$, where $H = \sum i^{j+1} H_{2j+1} $ is an odd-degree closed differential form on $X$ and $H_{2j+1}$ is a real-valued differential form of degree ${2j+1}$.
 We show that $\rho(X,\E,H)$ is independent of the choice of metrics on $X$ and $\E$ and of the representative $H$ in the cohomology class $[H]$.
 We establish some basic functorial properties of the twisted rho invariant.
 We express the twisted eta invariant in terms of spectral flow and the usual eta invariant.
 In particular, we get a simple expression for it on closed oriented 3-dimensional manifolds with a degree three flux form.
 A core technique used is our analogue of the Atiyah-Patodi-Singer theorem, which we establish for the twisted signature operator on a compact, oriented manifold with boundary.
+The homotopy invariance of the rho invariant $\rho(X,\E,H)$ is more delicate to establish, and is settled under further hypotheses on the fundamental group of $X$.